WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/51_Colossians/Col_3.md

 knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.

 ###### 25
-For the wrongdoer will be paid back for the wrong he has done, and there is no partiality. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For the wrongdoer will be paid back for the wrong he has done, and there is no partiality.

 ***